OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 - Origin header is included for all cross origin requests but for same origin requests, in most browsers it is only included in POST/DELETE/PUT **Note:** Although it is not ideal, many developers use GET requests to do state changing operations.
 - Referer header is no exception.
 There are multiple use cases where referrer header is omitted as well ([1](https://stackoverflow.com/questions/6880659/in-what-cases-will-http-referer-be-empty), [2](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referer), [3](https://en.wikipedia.org/wiki/HTTP_referer#Referer_hiding), [4](https://seclab.stanford.edu/websec/csrf/csrf.pdf) and [5](https://www.google.com/search?q=referrer+header+sent+null+value+site:stackoverflow.com)).
 Load balancers, proxies and embedded network devices are also well known to strip the referrer header due to privacy reasons in logging them.

 Usually, a minor percentage of traffic does fall under above categories ([1-2%](http://homakov.blogspot.com/2012/04/playing-with-referer-origin-disquscom.html)) and no enterprise would want to lose even this minor % of traffic.
 One of the popular technique used across Internet to make this technique more usable is to accept the request if the Origin/referrer matches your configured list of domains "OR" a null value (Examples [here](http://homakov.blogspot.com/2012/04/playing-with-referer-origin-disquscom.html). null value is to cover the edge cases mentioned above where these headers are not sent).
-Please note that, attackers can use it to exploit CSRF using the edge cases but many prefer to deploy this technique it as a defense in depth measure because of minor effort involved in creating it.
+Please note that, attackers can exploit this but people prefer to use this technique as a defense in depth measure because of minor effort involved in deploying it

 ## Double Submit Cookie